imbs-hl/ranger/README.md

 Please cite our paper if you use ranger.

 ### References
-* Wright, M. N. & Ziegler, A. (2016). ranger: A Fast Implementation of Random Forests for High Dimensional Data in C++ and R. Journal of Statistical Software, in press. http://arxiv.org/abs/1508.04409.
+* Wright, M. N. & Ziegler, A. (2017). ranger: A Fast Implementation of Random Forests for High Dimensional Data in C++ and R. Journal of Statistical Software 77:1-17. http://dx.doi.org/10.18637/jss.v077.i01.
 * Schmid, M., Wright, M. N. & Ziegler, A. (2016).
 On the use of Harrell’s C for clinical risk prediction via random survival forests.
 Expert Systems with Applications 63:450-459. http://dx.doi.org/10.1016/j.eswa.2016.07.018.
 * Wright, M. N., Dankowski, T. & Ziegler, A. (2017).
 Unbiased split variable selection for random survival forests using maximally selected rank statistics.
 Statistics in Medicine. http://dx.doi.org/10.1002/sim.7212.
 * Breiman, L. (2001).
 Random forests.
 Machine learning 45:5-32.